 g.
 Student-on-Student Harassment – (1) Unwelcome conduct directed to an individual which a reasonable person would find offensive or defamatory and which does not constitute protected conduct, (2) conduct which violates North Dakota criminal laws prohibiting harassment, stalking, or similar behavior, or (3) conduct which would constitute a violation of Title VI or VII of the Civil Rights Act of 1964, as amended or Title IX of the Education Amendments of 1972 (or similar state and federal laws).
 Institutions shall ensure that their existing codes of conduct are not enforced beyond this definition and are not used to limit protected conduct.

 a.
-VCSU recognizes that students have a fundamental right to free speech and expression under the First Amendment to the United States Constitution and Article I, Section 4 of the North Dakota Constitution, and as a result VCSU shall ensure that students have the freedom to speak, write, listen, challenge, learn, and discuss any issue, subject to reasonable and constitutionally-recognized limitations.
+VCSU recognizes that students and employees have a fundamental right to free speech and expression under the First Amendment to the United States Constitution and Article I, Section 4 of the North Dakota Constitution, and as a result VCSU shall ensure that students and employees have the freedom to speak, write, listen, challenge, learn, and discuss any issue, subject to reasonable and constitutionally-recognized limitations.

 b.
 VCSU shall not engage in viewpoint- or content-based discrimination or suppression of speech and shall to the greatest extent possible permit and facilitate the open discussion and debate of ideas and issues, regardless of the content of those issues.